baymont/threerose/README.md

 **Components** are modular chunks of data that can add appearance, behaviors and/or functionality to an entity.

-**Systems** provides global scope, services, and management to classes of components.
+**Systems** provide global scope, services, and management to classes of components.

 ### Model loader